perrygeo/pyimpute/README.md

 ### The goal of this module

-`geopredict` helps optimize and streamline the process of predicting spatial data through supervised classification and regression.
+`pyimpute` helps optimize and streamline the process of predicting spatial data through supervised classification and regression.

-`geopredict`, quite honestly, doesn't do much other than provide some powerful, high-level utility functions that leverage the raster data tools of GDAL and the machine learning algorithms of scikit-learn
+`pyimpute`, quite honestly, doesn't do much other than provide some powerful, high-level utility functions that leverage the raster data tools of GDAL and the machine learning algorithms of scikit-learn

 Having a clean workflow for spatial predictions will allow us to: